aneldev/dyna-loops/readme.md

 ## values = (obj: any): any[]

-Get the valus of the properties of an object.
+Get the values of the properties of an object.

 ## keyValues = (obj: any): IKeyValuePair[]